kamillamamatova/FocusUp/README.md

 # FocusUp

-A simple, embeddable timer for students and makers: count up to your daily goal, log sessions, and keep streaks alive.
+A simple, embeddable timer for students and makers: count up to your daily goal, log sessions, and keep streaks alive. <br>
 Designed for students, developers, and makers who want accountability inside **Notion** or the browser.

 ---